Dr Jen Bright

 Postgraduate supervision

-I would happily work with PhD students interested in bird functional or morphological evolution, and/or finite element validation, and am currently supervising students working on bird cranial kinesis (Amber Wagstaffe) and the dietary ecology of fossil birds (Case Miller – HKU).
-I do not currently have funding for new projects, but would be keen to talk to prospective students about ways to work together to get funding for project ideas that they have.
+I work with PhD students interested in bird functional or morphological evolution, and/or finite element validation, and am currently supervising students working on bird cranial kinesis, bone mechanics, and evolution (Amber Wagstaffe, Callum Hill, and Sophie Pollard).
+I do not currently have projects to advertise, but am always keen to talk to prospective students about ways to work together to get funding for project ideas that they have.

 Top